Have you ever experienced locking sensations in the knee, pain when walking, or feelings of weakness in your quadricep area?

 Need Help With Your Knee Buckling Issues?

-As revealed above, ignoring your knee instability symptoms might result in undetected and untreated medical issues.
+As revealed above, ignoring your knee instability symptoms and knee buckling may result in undetected and untreated medical issues.

 If you have worries surrounding your knee’s stability, consider scheduling an evaluation with Dr. Van Thiel.
 As a leader in orthopedics, Dr. Van Thiel has extensive experience working with patients who suffer from multi-ligament injuries, kneecap instability, and more,